Down Imaging vs. Side Imaging: Differences and Similarities

 Is One “Better” Than The Other?

-Both of these fish finders have their purpose with pros and cons.
-They operate differently and I find that they work best when put together.
-That’s the reason why I recommend buying a down imaging and side imaging combo whenever possible if you can afford it.
-Sometimes you’ll see these referred to as “dual scan” or “triple threat” on Amazon by brands like Garmin, Humminbird, and Lowrance HDS.
+That’s the reason why I recommend buying a down imaging and side imaging combo if your budget allows.
+You’ll often see these marketed as “dual scan” or “triple threat” on Amazon by major brands like Garmin, Humminbird, and Lowrance HDS.

 Frequently Asked Questions